Overview of Tobacco Use

 In economic terms, each pack of cigarettes sold produces approximately $7 in combined medical costs and lost productivity, according to the CDC.
 That’s about $157 billion annually.

-Family physicians play a critical role in advocating for effective policies to prevent and treat tobacco addiction.
+Family physicians play a critical role in advocating for effective policies to prevent and treat tobacco and nicotine addiction.
 They also provide policymakers with vital expertise and input regarding policies designed to prevent young people from picking up the habit and help others beat this deadly and pervasive addiction.

-AAFP Letter to the FDA on Menthol in Cigaretes and Other Tobacco Products - August 7, 2013(2 page PDF)
+AAFP Letter to the President on e-Cigarettes - September 20, 2019(1 page PDF)

 AAFP Letter on the Alexander-Murray HELP Lower Health Care Costs Act (S. 1895) - June 25, 2019(2 page PDF)

 Joint Letter to the FDA Calling for Public Disclosure of E-cig Applications - April 23, 2020(4 page PDF)

 Joint Letter to the FDA on Requirements for Submission of Premarket Tobacco Product Applications - December 16, 2019(48 page PDF)

 Joint Statement Supporting Strong Flavored E-Cigarettes Ban and Swift Implementation - November 18, 2019(3 page PDF)

 Didn't find what you were looking for?
 Search the tobacco document archive.